esbran/Mission-Critical-DB/README.md

 ### No-SQL denormalization

 In these two examples you’ll see denormalization of the data model.
-Option 1 has separated transactions adn use a weak relational link between the entities using the unique Id.
+Option 1 has separated transactions and use a weak relational link between the entities using the unique Id.
 The second (denormalized) example doesn’t need a second lookup in the client container.
 You can just fetch the document and have the transactions embedded in the document.
 With the denormalized model each container can be scaled independently.

 #### Option 1 - two separate containers